Flood Advisory issued for Tioga by NWS - News Break

 Flood Advisory issued for Tioga by NWS

-Effective: 2021-07-12 19:08:00 EDT Expires: 2021-07-12 19:45:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
-Most flood deaths occur in vehicles.
-Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Tioga The National Weather Service in State College has issued a * Flood Advisory for Central Tioga County in north central Pennsylvania * Until 815 PM EDT. * At 643 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
-Rain totals of between one half inch and one and a half inches have already occurred over the advisory area, and minor flooding is ongoing or expected to begin shortly. * Some locations that will experience flooding include Mansfield, Wellsboro, Morris, Covington, Millerton, Tioga, Roseville, Tioga Junction and Mansfield University.
-Additional half inch to one inch amounts are expected over parts of the area, resulting in minor flooding.alerts.weather.gov
+Effective: 2021-07-12 16:38:00 EDT Expires: 2021-07-12 19:30:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
+Target Area: Tioga The National Weather Service in Binghamton has issued a * Urban and Small Stream Flood Advisory for Broome County in central New York Southeastern Chemung County in central New York Southwestern Chenango County in central New York Southern Tioga County in central New York Northern Bradford County in northeastern Pennsylvania Northwestern Susquehanna County in northeastern Pennsylvania * Until 700 PM EDT. * At 512 PM EDT, Doppler radar indicated heavy rain from thunderstorms once again spreading northeast from central and northeast Bradford County toward the Binghamton and Apalachin area to northern Susquehanna County.
+Expect more heavy rain to cause additional urban and small stream flooding. * Some locations that will experience flooding include Chemung, Binghamton, Johnson City, Endicott, Sayre, Waverly, Owego, Athens, Troy, Greater Binghamton Airport, Vestal, Barton, Kirkwood, Conklin, Ridgebury, Greene, Litchfield, Ulster and Springfield.
+Additional rainfall amounts of 1 to 2 inches are expected over the area.
+This additional rain will result in minor flooding.There is a potential for more dangerous flash flooding again.alerts.weather.gov

 Comments / 0